dgolja/golja-influxdb/README.md

 ##### `manage_install`

-enable/disable installation of the influxdb packages
+enable/disable installation of the influxdb packages from the yum/apt repo
 Default: true

 ##### `influxd_opts`